The John Wesley Fellowship Program

 The Harry Denman Fellowship Program

-In partnership with The Foundation for Evangelism, AFTE also has available one fellowship for scholars in the United Methodist tradition who are pursuing doctoral studies in evangelism and related disciplines.
-The fellowship is intended to encourage and equip individuals who might one day teach evangelism in United Methodist or Wesleyan-tradition colleges and seminaries, and who are committed to the classical Christian faith and spiritual renewal of the church.
+In partnership with The Foundation for Evangelism, AFTE also has available one fellowship for scholars in the Wesleyan tradition who are pursuing doctoral studies in evangelism and related disciplines.
+The fellowship is intended to encourage and equip individuals who might one day teach evangelism in Wesleyan-tradition colleges and seminaries, and who are committed to the classical Christian faith and spiritual renewal of the Church.

 The funding for Denman Fellows is consistent with those of the John Wesley Fellows, and Denman Fellows participate fully in all of the activities of the John Wesley Fellows program.